Dukoral vaccine may protect against cholera and traveller’s diarrhea.

 Contact a travel health clinic or your doctor or pharmacist to see if they sell the vaccine.

-Cholera is an infection caused by a bacteria.
-It can cause very bad diarrhea, vomiting, and abdominal cramping.
-It’s normally treated by replacing lost fluids.
-You might also be treated with antibiotics.
+Cholera and traveller’s diarrhea are both infections caused by bacteria.
+Symptoms include very bad diarrhea, throwing up, and belly cramping.
+They’re normally treated by replacing lost fluids.
+You might also get antibiotics.

-Cholera is spread by drinking water or eating food that’s contaminated with the bacteria.
+Cholera and traveller’s diarrhea spread by drinking water or eating food that’s become unsafe (contaminated) with the bacteria.
 It can happen in areas where there’s a lack of clean, safe water.